mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 ```

-Each object must have a property for the tab title, a property for the ID of its target pane (so its href property can be set), and boolean properties for active and disabled.
+Each object must have a property for the tab title, a property for the ID of its target pane (so its href property can be set), and a boolean property for its active state; optionally, it can also have a boolean for its disabled state.

 By default, the directive assumes those properties will be named `title`, `paneId`, `active`, and `disabled`, but if you want to use different property names, you can pass them in as attributes on the directive element: